Layr-Labs/eigenlayer-contracts/docs/AVS-Guide.md

 - The *VoteWeigherBase contract* tracks an operator’s “weight” in a given quorum, across all strategies that are associated with that quorum.
 This contract also manages which strategies are in each quorum - this includes functionalities for both adding and removing strategies, as well as changing strategy weights.
 - The *RegistryBase contract* is a basic registry contract that can be used to track operators opted-into running an AVS.
 Importantly, this base registry contract assumes a maximum of two quorums, where each quorum represents an aggregation of a certain type of stake.

-It’s expected that many AVSs will require a quorum of registered operators to sign on commitments.
+Furthermore, it’s expected that many AVSs will require a quorum of registered operators to sign on commitments.
 To this end, the EigenLabs team has developed a set of contracts designed to optimize the cost of checking signatures through the use of a BLS aggregate signature scheme:
 ### BLSPublicKeyCompendium
 This contract allows each Ethereum address to register a unique BLS public key; a single BLSPublicKeyCompendium contract can be shared amongst all AVSs using BLS signatures. <br/>
 ### BLSRegistry